mjdave/tui/README.md

 ```

 ## Scope
-Every table and every function has its own scope for variable creation/assignment.
+Every table, function, and for/while loop has its own scope for variable creation/assignment.

 If you assign to a variable eg: `a = 42` then that will assign to any existing variable named 'a' within the current scope only.
-If the parent table or function has a variable named 'a', it remains unaffected, and a new local 'a' is created.
+If the parent table, loop or function has a variable named 'a', it remains unaffected, and a new local 'a' is created.

-Variables are readable for all child tables/functions.
+Variables are readable for all child scopes.

 The next highest variable with a given name is also read/writable via the `'.'` syntax: `.parentVar = x`.
 Tui searches up the parent heirachy to find the given variable name, and if it is not found, a global is created in the root table.